vprasad60/docker-container-project/README.md

 # Project Overview
-This project presents a Docker image/container that will run a small guessing game.
+This project presents a Docker image/container that will run a simple guessing game.

 # Steps
 ## Load Docker Image